kohmbae/kohmbae.github.io/_posts/2020-07-07-electric-work-electric-force-electric-charge-electrification-external-energy.markdown

 https://en.wikipedia.org/wiki/Electric_potential
 <br/>
 <br/>
-An electric potential is the amount of work needed to move a unit of charge from a reference point to a specific point inside the field without producing an acceleration.
+An electric potential is the amount of work needed to move a unit charge from a reference point to a specific point inside the field without producing an acceleration.
 <br/>
 <br/>
 Electric potential = Electric potential energy / test charge